Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP1155/Extensions/psp1155mintable.md

 ## How to use this extension

-In order for your smart contract to use this extension, you only need to implement the `PSP1155Mintable` trait in your `PSP1155` smart contract.
+For your smart contract to use this extension, you only need to implement the `PSP1155Mintable` trait in your `PSP1155` smart contract.
 Add import for  `psp1155::extensions::mintable::*`, inherit the implementation for `PSP1155Mintable` trait, where you can also customize (override) the original functions from `PSP1155Mintable`.

 ```rust
 use psp1155::extensions::mintable::*;